Contact: John Johnson

 517.332.5046 or [email protected]

-Here’s this week’s MHSAA.tv schedule of video streams available being produced by SBP members:
+Here’s this week’s MHSAA.tv schedule of live video streams available being produced by SBP members:

-NFHS Network subscriptions begin at $9.95 a month.
+The NFHS Network has announced new pricing for 2016-17, eliminating the Day Pass and lowering the cost of a Month Pass to $9.95.
 Subscribers will have access to all live video and streaming statistics across the country.
-All content becomes available for free, on- demand viewing 72 hours after being shown live.
-School Broadcast Program participants will also be selling Season and Annual Passes at a discounted rate.
+All content becomes available for free, on demand viewing 72 hours after being shown live.
+Some schools will also be selling Annual Passes at a discounted rate.
 A portion of every subscription sold by a school goes to benefit its program.

 A complete list of participating schools can be found on the School Broadcast Program page of the MHSAA website.